Kamsitheanalyst/Tech-Salary-Burnout-Analysis-Dashboard-2024-/README.md

 ---

-## 🧹 Data Cleaning Process
+## Data Cleaning Process
 The following cleaning steps were performed:
 - Checked for missing values in key columns.
 - Ensured numeric columns (Salary, Burnout Rate, Weekly Hours) were correctly formatted.
 - Grouped continuous variables such as Weekly Hours and Years of Experience for better analysis.
 - Identified extreme outliers and ensured insights were not misleading due to small sample size categories.
+- Removed duplicates.
+- Formatted columns like the salary into currency.

 ---

-# 💰 Salary Dashboard Analysis
+# Salary Dashboard Analysis

 ## KPIs Displayed
 - Average Salary